Royal Anthropological Institute Film Prize

 Funded since 2011 by the distinguished Africanist anthropologist and filmmaker, Richard Werbner, this award will be for a film made by an academic anthropologist, preferably as part of a doctoral or post-doctoral research project.
 The film must be substantial (at least 40 minutes) and based upon extensive fieldwork by the film-maker among the film’s subjects.
 Special consideration will be given to works that explore the distinctive capacity of the film to complement and enhance anthropological knowledge communicated through text.
 The value of the prize is £250

 Since 1990, the RAI Film Committee has periodically made a Lifetime Achievement Award to honour outstanding contributions to ethnographic documentary film-making and/or academic visual anthropology.

-For the first time in 2017, the Film Festival Committee will assign this Award to a film of truly exceptional merit that addresses issues of great contemporary importance and concern in anthropology or archaeology.
+First introduced in 2017, the President’s Award is assigned by the Film Festival Committee to a film of truly exceptional merit that addresses issues of great contemporary importance and concern in anthropology or archaeology.
 This film may take the form of either fiction or fact-based documentary, and need not necessarily belong to any conventional ethnographic genre.
 The Festival Committee will consult widely in making this Award, but it does not invite submissions and there will be no monetary prize.
 This film will normally be screened on the opening night of festival, ideally in the presence of the director.